 I hope you’ll join me!

-2015 means I start my 6th year after a gastric bypass.
+2017 means I start my 8th year after a gastric bypass.
 What does it mean for me?
-Well a sustained 61/2 stone (92 lb) weight-loss which rarely changes from week to week…no more yo-yo dieting for me (I hope).
-I constantly strive to eat healthily and get variety into my diet and along the way have learnt so much…which I endeavour to pass on to others regardless of their pre- or post-op surgery stage.
-I have added a second book ‘Return 2 Slender…Second Helpings’ to my repertoire; a bariatric portion plate, which has been enthusiastically received; a bariatric bento box for food on the go; and this year I am looking to expand the website to offer even more bariatric products that I think are invaluable.
-The website now enjoys many, many visitors from all across the globe and my FREE newsletter goes out to some 6,000+ subscribers.
+Well a sustained 61/2 stone (92 lb) weight-loss which rarely changes from week to week … no more yo-yo dieting for me (I hope).
+I constantly strive to eat healthily and get variety into my diet and along the way have learnt so much … which I endeavour to pass on to others regardless of their pre- or post-op surgery stage.
+I have added a second book ‘Return 2 Slender…Second Helpings’ to my repertoire; a bariatric portion plate, which has been enthusiastically received; a bariatric bento box for food on the go; a set of measuring cups perfect for bariatrics and a portion control bariatric cutlery set to help slow down eating.
+I am constantly looking to expand the website to offer even more bariatric products that I think are invaluable.
+The website now enjoys many, many visitors from all across the globe and my FREE newsletter goes out to some 11,000+ subscribers.

 And, since every picture tells a story…here is my latest!

 www.bariatriccookery.com is however not about me but about the wonderful bariatric community that I have been blessed to meet online, at support groups and also in person.
 We are a diverse group of people but have a common bond in trying to overcome our obesity issues.
 We all know the surgery in most cases works extremely well but know that the work continues in adapting to a new lifestyle.
 I enjoy meeting you all and some of the professionals that advise us all with this life-changing surgery.